odin-public/aps-node-runtime/README.md

 You are encouraged to experiment with the service code files to see what they are capable of.
 Notable features:

-- Global object is shared between all service code scopes of the same instance and is not dropped while the runtime is running (use it to share DB connections or something like that).
+- Global object is shared between all service code scopes of the same instance and is not dropped while the runtime is running (use it to share DB connections or other persistent resources).
 - Global scope contains `aps` object that will hold the user code API (**note: when it's undefined, that means that runtime is executing a so-called 'dry run', it does that once for each service after starting**).
 - Returning `Promise` (or any `.then`able) from functions will use its value to decide the request's fate.
 - `aps.logger` allows you to write to the corresponding `instance.log`.
-- `this` is set to the resource in question (**note: no validation is performed on `this` before `JSON.stringify`ing it and sending to the controller**).
+- `this` is set to the resource in question (**note: no validation is performed on `this` before `JSON.stringify`ing it and sending back to the controller**).
 - `require` works properly (uses correct paths), but `process.cwd` does not.
 This means that running something like `fs.readFile('./test.txt')` will actually attempt to read `/usr/share/aps/node/test.txt` instead of a file inside the endpoint home.

-Keep in mind that you need to **restart the main daemon after changing code** because that runtime is persistent and reads all its files only once when starting.
+Keep in mind that you need to **restart the main daemon after changing code** because this runtime is persistent and reads all its files only once when starting.
 The only handles it keeps when running are logs and sockets.

 ## Interpreting logs